 Law - LLM

-Our Law LLM programme is offered by the College of Business & Law at University College Cork (UCC) in Ireland.
-It has been offered by our School of Law since 1992 and remains a very popular vehicle for postgraduate study at the School.
+Our Law LLM programme is offered by the School of Law since 1992 and remains a very popular vehicle for postgraduate study at the School.
 Students may either focus their interest in one area, for example, business or international law, or choose from a broad variety of legal subjects.
 This programme also provides students with the opportunity to pursue a dissertation in their area of interest under the supervision of dedicated and experienced lecturers.

 Our LLM offers you a wide choice of options ranging from criminal, medical, and human rights law to internet, environmental and intellectual property law.
 Students can choose to specialise in one or two chosen areas of interest or they can sample modules from across the broad range of possibilities as detailed in the module selection below.